rbcmgs/rbcmgs/README.md

 ### :books: What I'm Reading

-- [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) by Andrew Hunt and David Thomas (An oldie but a goodie!)
 - [The Phoenix Project](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/1942788290) by Gene Kim, Kevin Behr, and George Spafford.

 ### :bar_chart: My GitHub Stats